-After a while, quite a while in fact, the suburbs peter out and you’re back in the Outer Hebrides.
+After a while the suburbs peter out and you’re back in the Outer Hebrides.

 Back Post Office is great and I was delighted with my authentic lunch which included some genuine Hebridean barley bannocks.
 These were rewarding in flavour but alarming in texture, the kind of thing Tibetans probably ate back in the day, or possibly used to tile the roofs of their hovels.
 Delicious, I should think, warmed with butter or broken into soup.
 A little challenging in isolation.

-At Traigh Ghriais I noticed some very promising-looking trees at the head of the river valley and sure enough it was indeed here that I finally saw not one White-tailed Sea Eagle but a pair, soaring up slowly and magnificently together out of what was clearly perfect habitat.
-Strangely, they were accompanied by a Sparrowhawk that soared up with them but always at a respectful distance, like a small, attentive, courtier to a king and queen.
+At Traigh Ghriais I noticed some very promising-looking trees at the head of the river valley.
+Sure enough it was indeed here that I finally saw not one White-tailed Sea Eagle but a pair, soaring up slowly and magnificently together out of what was clearly perfect habitat.
+Strangely, they were accompanied by a Sparrowhawk that soared up with them but always at a respectful distance, like a small, attentive courtier to a king and queen.

-Unfortunately the clifftop crofts hereabouts are not walker-friendly and it’s a bit disappointing to find there’s no scenic short cut back up the hill from the shop to Tolsta Head.
+Unfortunately the clifftop crofts hereabouts were not walker-friendly and it was disappointing to find there was no scenic short cut back up the hill from the shop to Tolsta Head.
 While trying to verify this, I was generously offered a lift by a former truck driver from Oldham.

 Once through the gate and down the slope onto the boggy trail, Tolsta Head itself is blessedly unspoilt and the clifftop scenery soon becomes quite spectacular.

-Three quarters of the way along the south side of the head, I spotted an unlikely picnic table that someone had adventurously installed in what looked like an idyllic nook, some way down the precipitous cliff.
+Three quarters of the way along the south side of the head, I spotted an unlikely picnic table.
+Someone had adventurously installed it in what looked like an idyllic nook, some way down the precipitous cliff.

-Slithering down to this table, I found the little sheltered dip next to it was bone dry and perfect for a small tent.
-My reward for the whole day’s road walking this ‘optional extra’ hike from Stornoway had involved was my most enjoyable camping night on the entire Hebridean Way.
+Slithering down to this table, I found that the little sheltered dip next to it was bone dry and perfect for a small tent.
+My reward for a whole day’s ‘optional extra’ road walking from Stornoway was my most enjoyable camping night on the entire Hebridean Way.

 I boiled my bog water and treated myself to a curry, courtesy of Summit to Eat and their freeze-dried Chicken Tikka Masala.
 This was delicious, although surprisingly soupy and I’m sure I measured the water correctly.
-You could virtually drink it, but the flavour was great, clean and clear, with detectable lemon and no weirdness.
-To be honest I’d expected very little of these camp food samples I’d kindly been given, but they were really rather nice.
+I’d expected very little of these camp food samples I’d kindly been given but they were really rather nice.

-This is a pretty extraordinary place to camp and yet it doesn’t feel particularly remote.
-For one thing, when the haze lifts you can see Stornoway airport from your tent, and for another it has excellent mobile Internet so you can share the view with friends and family.
-Before bed, I went for another walk, to give them value for money.
+This is an extraordinary place to camp and yet it didn’t feel particularly remote.
+For one thing when the haze lifted I could see Stornoway airport from my tent, and for another it had excellent mobile Internet so I could share the view with friends and family.
+Before bed I went for another walk, to give them value for money.

 Day 13, Tolsta to the Butt of Lewis, a mildly adventurous 25 km.